 What is the Solubility Product, Ksp?

-Solubility product, Ksp is the product of concentration of ions in a saturated solution (at equilibrium).
-On the other hand, ion product quotient, Q, is the product of concentration of ions in a supersaturated, saturated, or unsaturated solution.
+The solubility product, Ksp is the product of the concentration of ions in a saturated solution (at equilibrium).
+On the other hand, the ion product quotient, Q, is the product of the concentration of ions in a supersaturated, saturated, or unsaturated solution.

-If Q > Ksp, supersaturated solution and precipitation occurs until Q = Ksp.
+If Q > Ksp, supersaturated solution, and precipitation occur until Q = Ksp.